Cat found alive in rubble 9 days after deadly tornadoes tore through Kentucky - NewsBreak

 Cat found alive in rubble 9 days after deadly tornadoes tore through Kentucky

 It instantly gave him hope that his office cat, Madix, who hadn’t been seen since before the storms hit, was alive.
-Gibson said he had tried to find the solid black cat with yellow eyes that liked to greet customers of his rental business, but had given up after a few days.Pause on federal student loan payments extended through May 1
+Gibson said he had tried to find the solid black cat with yellow eyes that liked to greet customers of his rental business, but had given up after a few days.Man strangles kangaroo to death after wife is attacked near Tennessee home

 “I don’t know how anything could’ve survived not just the tornado but the destruction that came along with it,” he said.